Not sure if WaveMAX Laundry is right for you?

 Potential Mitigations

-• Your attorney can help verify the franchisor's corporate structure and determine if a parent entity's financials should have been disclosed.
+• Your attorney can verify the franchisor's corporate structure and confirm the absence of a controlling parent entity.

 Citations: Not applicable